2024 United States Senate elections: Ohio

 Three-term Democrat Sherrod Brown was reelected in 2018 with 53.4% of the vote.
 Brown ran for a fourth term.
 He was one of two Democratic senators running for reelection who represented states won by Republican Donald Trump in both the 2016 and 2020 presidential elections.
 The Republican nominee was businessman Bernie Moreno, who defeated state senator Matt Dolan and secretary of state Frank LaRose in the primary election.

-Moreno defeated Brown in the general election 50.1% to 46.5%.
+Moreno defeated Brown in the general election 50.1% to 46.5%, flipping the seat for the Republicans.
+Brown had the second worst performance of a Democratic incumbent in 2024, behind only Montana senator Jon Tester.